Select an amount for your monthly contribution

-Rebuilding Alliance is an American 501(c)3 nonprofit organization dedicated to rebuilding war-torn communities and bringing the world together to make them safe.
-We start by partnering with Palestinian and Israeli Non-Governmental Organizations (NGO’s) to help Palestinian communities rebuild and keep their villages standing.
+Rebuilding Alliance is a U.S. 501(c)3 nonprofit organization dedicated to rebuilding war-torn communities and bringing the world together to make them safe.
+Our life-affirming vision: A just and enduring peace in Israel and Palestine founded upon equal rights, security, and opportunity for all.
+We partner with Palestinian and Israeli Non-Governmental Organizations (NGO’s) to help Palestinian communities rebuild and keep their villages standing.

 'To do something big — to think globally and act globally — one starts with something small and one starts where it counts.'